 The components in the table that follows will be required.
-All resistors can be 1/4 watt.
-(The board is drilled for 1/4 watt resistors.)
+All resistors can be 1/8 or 1/4 watt.
+(The board is drilled for 1/8 watt resistors, but 1/4 watt leads usually fit with some effort.)
 All electrolytic capacitors can be 10V or greater (e.g., 15, 25 or 35 will work).
 Transistors are specified as 2N3904 but many general purpose small NPN transistors would work.
 Know the emitter, base, collector pinout of the transistor you are using!
 (They are NOT all the same!)